 - Take the resource group offline.
 This physically stops the processes for that resource group and does not reset any error conditions.
 If this operation fails, the resource group will be left online in an error state. - Force the resource group offline.
 This physically stops the processes for that resource group but resets any error conditions.
 This operation cannot fail. - Detach the resource groups.
 This causes FailSafe to stop monitoring the resource group, but does not physically stop the processes on that group.
-FailSafe will report the status as offline and will not have any control over the group.
+FailSafe will report the status as offline.
 This operation should rarely fail.